Debrešte: Demographics

-On the Ethnographic Map of the Bitola Vilayet of the Cartographic Institute in Sofia from 1901, Debreshte appears as an Albanian village in the Prilep kaza, having 148 houses.
+On the Ethnographic Map of the Bitola Vilayet of the Cartographic Institute in Sofia from 1901, Debreshte appears as a Turkish village in the Prilep kaza, having 148 houses.

-In the second half of the 20th century Debrešte was inhabited by a Torbeš population.
+In the second half of the 20th century Debrešte was inhabited by a Turkish population.

-Between 1954 - 1960 large scale migration from Debrešte by Torbeš to Turkey occurred, while Orthodox Macedonians from the Poreče region and Slavic Muslims from the Sandžak settled in the village.
+Between 1954 - 1960 large scale migration from Debrešte by Turks to Turkey occurred, while Orthodox Macedonians from the Poreče region and Slavic Muslims from the Sandžak settled in the village.
 Slavic Muslims from Sandžak, known as Sandžakli settling in Debrešte were not well received by the local population which forced them to move to neighboring villages, mainly to Lažani where their numbers are high.
-Torbeš from Debrešte refer to the surrounding Christian population as Makedonci (Macedonians) and those Orthodox Macedonians refer to them as Turci (Turks) due to they being Muslims.
+Turks from Debrešte refer to the surrounding Christian population as Makedonci (Macedonians) and those Orthodox Macedonians refer to them as Turci (Turks) due to they being Muslims.
 The village also has an ethnic Albanian population.

 According to the 2021 census, the village had a total of 2.600 inhabitants.
 Ethnic groups in the village include: